 This was Aaron Paul’s first movie since his award-winning performance in The Breaking Bad, but the real star of the movie, was none other then the Ford Mustang.
 The modified Ford Mustang, that was able to reach 230 MPH, took to majority of the action scenes like the star that it is.
 This drama queen even gets to hang from a ‘copter above the Grand Canyon!

-Not to mention the cameos by some of the rarest cars, such as, the Lamborghini Sesto Elemento, McClaren P1, GTA Spano, and the Koenigsegg Agera R, just to name a few.
+There were also cameos of the rarest cars to ever be mentioned.
+The cars featured include: the Lamborghini Sesto Elemento, McClaren P1, GTA Spano, and the Koenigsegg Agera R.

 It doesn’t get any rarer then also introducing an unreleased car like the, 2015 Ford Mustang GT.